Page Reviewed / Updated - October 25, 2020

 Each participant will have a care plan developed that describes their care needs and the services they will receive.
 Care plans are created with a degree of "consumer direction."
 This means the beneficiary or their family members are active in determining what services are helpful and how those services are delivered.
 In some states, consumer direction means participants may choose and hire their own service providers.
 However, in Arizona, in the context of NMHCBS, consumer direction is more a philosophy that respects the participants' wishes and desires.

 To qualify for the NMHCBS Program, Arizona residents must be at least 60 years of age or between the ages of 18 and 59 and be disabled.
-Individuals must be assessed to require assistance with at least three ADLs and/or IADLS, such as bathing, grooming, eating, or transferring, for certain services, such as adult day care, personal care, home health aide, and homemaker.
+For certain services (such as adult day care, personal care, home health aide, and homemaker), individuals must be assessed to require assistance with at least three ADLs and/or IADLS, such as bathing, grooming, eating, or transferring.
 Typically, individuals with Alzheimer's, especially those at the later stages, will qualify for this program.
 Please make note of an exception.
 For some services via this program, such as home modifications and adaptive aids, an assessment of ADLS and/or IADLS is not required.
 That being said, an assessment may still be completed to ensure the program’s funds are best being allocated.

 There are no hard financial restrictions, such as income and asset limits.
 However, individuals cannot be qualified to receive care from Arizona's Medicaid (Arizona Long Term Care System).
 One can read about AZ Medicaid's eligibility here.